-Eighth-graders are eligible to apply.
-Because the curriculum is structured to allow for acceleration into college courses, students must enter the program their freshman year of high school.
+Only eighth-graders in the HFM BOCES region are eligible to apply.
+Because of the way the curriculum is structured, students must enter the program in their freshmen year of high school.
+Participation in college level courses begins in their first year at PTECH.